Brinsea incubators and brooders are sold around the world for parrot breeding

 ‘These new exotic egg incubators represent class-leading technology with the finest incubation management available and are more advanced and refined than some well-regarded incubators costing over twice the price.
 The inclusion of precision roller turning, as featured in Brinsea’s £4500 Contaq Z7 incubator, completes this impressive design.’ said Ian Pearce, Brinsea’s Managing Director.

-Another popular model for parrots is the Maxi II EX which features fully automatic humidity control, programmable turning which can be adjusted down to just five minute turning intervals – which is important for some parrot species – this model also comes complete with two egg disks to accommodate a wide range of egg sizes.
+Another popular model for parrots is the Maxi 24 EX which features fully automatic humidity control, programmable turning which can be adjusted down to just five minute turning intervals – which is important for some parrot species – this model also comes complete with four different sizes of egg quadrant to accommodate a wide range of egg sizes.

 Choosing a Brinsea brooder for parrots